zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

 ## Fine-tuning for Wazuh

-I'd like to note that if you are using Wazuh, you need some fine-tuning for your environment.
-Just like any SIEM, Wazuh needs tailoring to your environment.
+I'd like to note that if you are using Wazuh, just like any SIEM, you need some fine-tuning and tailoring for your environment.
 Then, you need a continuous fine-tuning process during the lifetime.
-But with Sysmon, we can have a sane baseline by just checking the capabilities and comparing them.
-That'd be a better baseline for everyone regardless of the work environment.
+As a *filter-at-source* mechanism for your SIEM, Sysmon needs sane configurations as well.
+I have mentioned that the users generally stick to the well-known configurations.
+Before even adapting to your own environment, we can modify those configurations for Wazuh by comparing the File Integrity Monitoring (FIM) capabilities to Sysmon.
+This level of filtering helps you optimize the load.
+Analyze the table below for a comparison.

 | Event ID | Name | Covered by Wazuh FIM | Atomic Rule ID | Rule Group | Child rule files | Data Source [^1] |
 |---:|---|---|---:|---|---|---:|